Elisephan/Github-Project/README.md

 ## Support and Contact

-For any question, comment or suggestion please reach out to me on this email: elise.ntakirutimana@gmail.c
+For any question, comment or suggestion please reach out to me on this email: elise.ntakirutimana@gmail.com

 - github-username: Elisephan